Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/EasyBuild/README.md

     for all patches.
 This may also require modifying patches that come from the EasyBuild repository itself.

+-   We also added a patch to fix an issue in the ParMETIS EasyBlock which did honour `prebuildopts` but does not honour `preconfigopts` and `preinstallopts`.
+We needed `preconfigopts` to work around an issue with the AMD ROCm compilers.

 -   Three additional tools were installed:

     -   lzip has a very standard ConfigureMake build process